Department of Psychology

 PSYC 37900 | Experimental Design and Statistical Modeling II | 100 |

-All graduate students are required to take the trial research seminar in the spring of the first year.
-The purpose of this seminar is to help students formulate and complete their trial research projects.
+All doctoral students are required to take PSYC 42100 Trial Research Seminar in the spring quarter of their first year.
+The primary aim of this seminar is to guide students in formulating and completing their trial research projects.

 Breadth Requirement

 Students are required to take a minimum of three doctoral level courses in Psychology, extending across different areas of psychological science.
-These courses should be chosen in consultation with the student's advisor and program area.
+Statistics courses and laboratory meetings may not be used to fulfill this requirement.
+These courses should be chosen in consultation with the student’s advisor and program area.
 These courses must be passed with a grade of B or better.

 Department of Psychology Research Requirements